Brooklyn Signature Mattress Review

 Second, some – like Brooklyn Bedding – say that the latex-like foam sleeps cooler than latex, because it is more open-celled.
-However, most Talalay latex (as in the top layer of BME) is vertically ventilated for airflow, which is any times more than with open-cell foam.
+However, most Talalay latex (as in the top layer of BME) is vertically ventilated for airflow, therefore letting more air flow through than just open-cell foam.

 TitanFlex is infused with TitaniumGel for better conduction of heat away from the sleeper (this is the origin of the TitanFlex name).
 It would be easy for some of us to dismiss the name of the gel in the infusion as hype, but there is a gel containing titanium.
 According to a 1998 research report, titanium gel was made from metallic titanium and hydrogen peroxide.
 The gel has a significant amount of titanium, accounting for greater thermal conductivity than traditional gels.
 Brooklyn Bedding is not alone in using this material – Serta now uses Titanium Gel in their Gel Foam Mattresses.

 The 2” transition layer is a firmer version of TitanFlex.
 This is graduated support, following the example set by the Tri-Pedic by Selectabed: the firmness of three or more layers gradually increases from top to bottom for smoother support.
 This also reduces both over-flexing and overcompression of the softest foams.